 Chicago’s Birth Statistics

 In 2018, 144,828 babies were born in Illinois.
 Nearly 35,000 of those babies were born in Chicago.
-According to the Illinois Department of Health, birth rates are on the decline and have been for some time.
+According to the Illinois Department of Health, birth rates are declining and have been for some time.

 While Illinois does not track birth injuries and defects, the Centers for Disease Control and Prevention (CDC) do.
 According to their research, birth injuries happen in 0.675 percent of births.
-While that percentage seems low, this means that across the country 27,000 infants out of the four million born annually will suffer from a birth injury.
-In regard to birth defects, it’s estimated that three percent of babies are born with a birth defect and more than 20% of all infant deaths are caused by birth defects.
+While that percentage seems low, this means that across the country, 27,000 infants out of the four million born annually will suffer from a birth injury.
+Additionally, in regard to congenital disabilities, it’s estimated that three percent of babies are born with congenital disabilities, and birth defects cause more than 20% of all infant deaths.

 When a baby was injured as a result of negligence, families need to understand their legal rights and options.
 A birth injury lawyer from Thomas Law Offices can help families recover their losses after an incident and ensure they have what they need to offer their child a high-quality life.